mglnglxx/mglnglxx/README.md

-UX UI and Communication Designer based in Madrid.
+UX UI, Communication Designer and Web Developer based in Madrid.
 With an understanding of a human-centered approach to design; and participatory, team-based skills, collaboration, direction, vision, planning, research and design of digital products.

 <!---
 mglnglxx/mglnglxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.